vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/26_THE_BEGINNINGS_OF_VEDIC_PHILOSOPHY.md

 [Part V

 it is beyond possibility of doubt that in India from the first philosophy is intellectual, not moral, in interest and outlook.
-The conception of Varuṇa, which reaches a high level and is majestic enough both in its cosmical and moral aspect, has attained by the time of the Rigveda its highest develop- ment: it falls rapidly into unimportance, until the Brāhmaṇa1 can assert that an ugly deformed man, who is used as a scapegoat at the final bath of the horse sacrifice, is said to be a symbol of Varuna.
-With this decline of the great and noble god goes hand in hand the decline of the interest of Indian philosophy or religion in morality as such numerous as are the moral pre- cepts which can be found here and there in Vedic literature, it must be admitted that it is quite impossible to find any real or vital principle of ethics.
+The conception of Varuṇa, which reaches a high level and is majestic enough both in its cosmical and moral aspect, has attained by the time of the Rigveda its highest development: it falls rapidly into unimportance, until the Brāhmaṇa1 can assert that an ugly deformed man, who is used as a scapegoat at the final bath of the horse sacrifice, is said to be a symbol of Varuna.
+With this decline of the great and noble god goes hand in hand the decline of the interest of Indian philosophy or religion in morality as such numerous as are the moral precepts which can be found here and there in Vedic literature, it must be admitted that it is quite impossible to find any real or vital principle of ethics.

 3

 The tendency to treat Indra as a doubtful personality is paralleled by the somewhat cynical tone which is certainly shown in speaking of him here and there.
-In one hymn 2 a number of human occupations and desires is men- tioned and the refrain is O Soma, flow for Indra': the humorous tone of the poem seems obvious, and the refrain alone may have preserved it from oblivion.
-Another hymn in which Indra expresses his feelings of exhilara- tion, as the result of the Soma drink, may be considered to be the natural expression of the poet's mind, in describing the splendid results of the glorious drink; it seems to be very doubtful whether the assumption of covert satire is not more natural and probable.
+In one hymn 2 a number of human occupations and desires is mentioned and the refrain is O Soma, flow for Indra': the humorous tone of the poem seems obvious, and the refrain alone may have preserved it from oblivion.
+Another hymn in which Indra expresses his feelings of exhilaration, as the result of the Soma drink, may be considered to be the natural expression of the poet's mind, in describing the splendid results of the glorious drink; it seems to be very doubtful whether the assumption of covert satire is not more natural and probable.
 The famous frog hymn also presents difficulties; it would be wrong to deny that it is intended as a rain spell, but there is improbability in the attempt to deny that there is some humour intended in the comparison of the frogs to priests: the idea that the hymn is a mere satire on the Brahmans will not do, for such a hymn would not have been preserved if composed, but a hymn may, like those to Indra, be preserved with incidental satire if it contains a religious or magic basis.
 The Vṛṣākapi hymn which shows Indra and Indrāṇi in dispute over a male ape may be adduced in this connexion, but in the absence of any surety as to its meaning it is difficult to rely upon

 it.